 On the business services and infrastructure side of the XMi house the company promises to deliver a "comprehensive business infrastructure platform" designed to "create immediate scale" and "explosive" impact within clients' businesses, according to its website.

 During a recent VNC interview, Phillips said the company then had 163 customers in about 36 states, and XMi believes it can increase its client ranks to about 300 customers.

 If that happened, he said, XMi Acquisitions FTE staffing would rise from the current 51 to nearly 100.

-SCI's 2016 acquisition of certain assets of from a company controlled by Nashville-based serial entrepreneur Mike Shmerling, who simultaneously recently rebranded the former XMI Holdings to Clearbrook Holdings.
+SCI's in 2016 acquired certain assets from a company controlled by Nashville-based serial entrepreneur Mike Shmerling, who simultaneously recently rebranded the former XMI Holdings to Clearbrook Holdings.
 VNC